Best Cheap Medicare Advantage Plans in Alabama (2025)

 How to sign up for Medicare in Alabama

 To get started with Medicare, first sign up for Medicare Parts A and B through the Social Security Administration.
-Because it's a federal program, your eligibility for Medicare in Alabama is the same as in every other state.

-Next, visit Medicare.gov to browse the coverage options that are offered in your county.
+Next, visit Medicare.gov to browse the coverage options offered in your county.
 This can include a bundled Medicare Advantage plan, a Medicare Supplement plan or a Medicare Part D plan for stand-alone prescription drug coverage.

 Frequently asked questions

-What is the best Medicare plan in Alabama?
+What's the best Medicare plan in Alabama?

 Methodology and sources